If you wish to serve on any of these Boards or Commissions,

 The Windward and Leeward Planning Commissions

 The two Planning Commissions, consisting of members appointed from within each judicial district, advise the Mayor, County Council, and the Planning Director on land-use matters pursuant to law and the Hawai’i County Charter.
 This includes review and recommendation of amendments to the General Plan; adoption of, or amendments to, Community Development Plans; changes of zone; and amendments to the Zoning and Subdivision Codes.
 They also review and may act upon other land use applications such as Special Permits and Special Management Area Use Permits.
 These Commissions conduct public hearings at least once per month and are one of the most active and important boards in County government.
+A few select pending applications of broad public interest may be reviewed by visiting the Planning Commission Applications page.
+Other information is available by following the links below.

 Community Development Plan (CDP) Action Committees